gabrielnardes/pcp/README.md

 y.demand(0, 0, 0, 120, 0, 50, 80, 90, 0, 180, 80, 90);
 ```

 Calculate the planned order release.
-The argument in plan() is the multiplicative of the item for a given tree.
+The argument in plan() is the multiple of the item for a given tree.
 For the root item, it will always be 1.
 In the case of item A, for this tree, it will be 2, and for C, it will be 4.
 ```
 MRP mrp = y.plan(1);
 ```